BytomDAO/faucet/README.md

 ## 6 Get testnet btm

 You can get testnet btm using `--mining` when you launch bytom.
-You can also contact us to get some testnet btm using issues.
+You can also contact us to get some testnet btm.

 ## 7 Specification